NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Skeleton) Collapse.md

 * * *

 **Effect** The skeleton collapses into a pile of bones and the attack deals only normal damage.
-The skeleton can reform in a standing position as an action, but until it does, it is [[Conditions/Immobilized|Immobilized]] and [[Conditions/Off-Guard|Off-Guard]].
+The skeleton can reform in a standing position as an action, but until it does, it is [[Immobilized|Immobilized]] and [[Off-Guard|Off-Guard]].

 *Source: Pathfinder Monster Core*
 *ORC*